stevenjmesser/govuk-design-system/src/patterns/passwords/index.md

 When using passwords in your service, you should:

-- help users make them memorable and strong
+- help users make strong, unique passwords
 - let users paste their password
 - keep them secure, particularly when helping users reset a password